Sales, Customer Success & Account Management job market report cover, Philadelphia-Camden-Wilmington, PA-NJ-DE-MD, 2026-06

 Mid-Career Candidates

-Best target: Prioritize account executive, account manager, renewals, expansion, and customer success roles in healthcare, pharma, insurance, and selected tech employers.[6][5]
+Best target: Prioritize account executive, account manager, and customer success manager roles in healthcare, technology, and insurance, where a large share of local demand sits.[6]

 Career Switchers